dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 3. Add common--sense features in a simple way
 4. Make sure that your pipeline stays solid

-And they come with this wise caveat: "This approach will work well for a long period of time.
+Followed by this wise caveat: "This approach will work well for a long period of time.
 Diverge from this approach only when there are no more simple tricks to get you any farther.
 Adding complexity slows future releases."

-There are 43 rules and here are some highlights:
+There are 43 rules in total.
+Here are some highlights:

 * Rule #4: Keep the first model simple and get the infrastructure right
 * Rule #5: Test the infrastructure independently from the machine learning